How biochemicals interact with the environment to influence the phenotype

 The environments in which we live, as well as our lifestyles, influence how we function.
 For example, an individual who cycles 100 kilometres each week will operate with a much healthier function than someone who has an unhealthy and unbalanced diet and does not exercise.
 Unlike the genome, the environment and our lifestyles are dynamic and periodically change.
 For example, we may exercise only at weekends and not during the working week.
 Our environments and lifestyles are different during the week at work compared to the weekend when we relax and enjoy our hobbies.

 The phenotype is defined as the physical and biochemical characteristics of an organism as determined by the interaction of its genetic constituents and environment, and for humans their lifestyle.
 The phenotype is also dynamic.
-For example, the concentration of metabolites detected in urine are different before and after we undertake strenuous exercise, such as an increase in the concentration of lactic acid produced by anaerobic respiration in muscles.
-Lactic acid is the metabolite which makes our muscles ache when its concentration increases in muscles during exercise.
+For example, the concentration of metabolites detected in urine are different before and after we undertake strenuous exercise.
+During strenuous exercise the concentration of lactic acid increases in our muscles during anaerobic respiration.
+This increase in lactic acid that makes our muscles ache.

 The metabolome is the furthest downstream product of the genome and its interaction with the environment and is therefore considered to provide a direct and sensitive measure of the dynamic phenotype at the molecular level – the metabolome defines what has just happened.